fatiando/2023-kegs/README.md

 Verde offers tools for processing and interpolating any type of spatial data through a diverse set of methods, with a machine learning inspired approach.
 Pooch eases the process of downloading and caching data from the web with a very simple interface.
-And Ensaio offers a set of curated open-licensed datasets useful for teaching, practicing and probing our codes.
+Lastly, Ensaio offers a set of curated open-licensed datasets useful for teaching, practicing and probing our codes.

 The project started in 2010 in South America as a simple Python library as part of a PhD Thesis, and has since growth to include a global community of contributors.
-Its progress has been facilitated by the effort of always meeting the highest standards in software development.
+Its progress has been facilitated by a consistent effort of meeting the highest standards in software development.
 Through the adoption of best practices and a thoughtful design of its tools, the project provides well tested and well documented code that is easy to use, regardless of the Python skills of its users.
 This has led the project to be used in real world applications like scientific research and geophysical exploration within industry and academia.

 During this talk we'll provide an overview of the tools in the Fatiando project, demonstrate their functionalities using examples from research and